ankane/strong_migrations/README.md

 StrongMigrations.skip_databases += [:catalog]
 ```

-Note: This also skips other functionality besides `alphabetize_schema`
+Note: This also skips all other functionality besides `alphabetize_schema`

 ## Custom Messages